Background Check in Germany: What Employers Need to Know in 2026

 Conclusion

-Background checks are legally possible in Germany — if the legal basis is correct, the consent is documented, and the review is appropriate for the role.
-The most common mistakes are: no documented consent, checks without role relevance, and retention periods that are too long.
+Background checks are legally possible in Germany — if the legal basis is correct, consent is documented, and the review is appropriate for the role.
+The most common mistakes: no documented consent, checks without a role connection, and storing data for too long.

-If you want to build a structured, GDPR-compliant process: Indicium automates exactly that — including the consent workflow, audit trail, and audit-proof documentation.
+If you want to build a structured, GDPR-compliant process: Indicium automates exactly that — including a consent workflow, audit trail, and audit-proof documentation.

 Nabil El Berr